WaterJets/WJ_Backend/README.md

-You need NodeJs 10.0.0 or bigger
+You need NodeJs 10.0.0 or higher

 type to install dependencies:
 npm install